The email deliverability guide to staying out of spam

 Email deliverability comes down to a few things done consistently:

-- Authenticate your domain with SPF, DKIM, and DMARC.
-Non-negotiable.
+1. Authenticate your domain with SPF, DKIM, and DMARC.

-- Meet provider requirements from Gmail, Yahoo, and Microsoft.
-Support one-click unsubscribe and keep spam complaints under 0.10%, as required by Gmail.
+2. Meet provider requirements from Gmail, Yahoo, and Microsoft.
+Support one-click unsubscribe and keep spam complaints low.

-- Build and protect your sender reputation.
-Check it regularly with free tools like Google Postmaster Tools and Sender Score.
+3. Build and protect your sender reputation.
+Check it regularly with free monitoring tools.

-- Maintain list hygiene.
-Use double opt-in, remove bounces immediately, and cut inactive subscribers after a re-engagement attempt.
+5. Maintain list hygiene.
+Use double opt-in, remove bounces immediately, and remove inactive subscribers after a re-engagement attempt.